phnmnl/wft4galaxy/docs/docker.rst

-          -h, --help            show this help message and exit --registry REGISTRY   Alternative Docker registry (default is "DockerHub") --repository REPO     Alternative Docker repository containing the "wft4galaxy" Docker image (default is "crs4") --version VERSION     Alternative version of the "wft4galaxy" Docker image(default is "develop") --image IMAGE         Alternative "wft4galaxy" Docker image name specified as NAME:TAG --os {alpine,ubuntu}  Base OS of the Docker image (default is "alpine" and it is ignored when the "--image" option is specified)
+          -h, --help            show this help message and exit --registry REGISTRY   Alternative Docker registry (default is "DockerHub") --repository REPO     Alternative Docker repository containing the "wft4galaxy" Docker image (default is "crs4") --version VERSION     Alternative version of the "wft4galaxy" Docker image(default is "latest") --image IMAGE         Alternative "wft4galaxy" Docker image name specified as NAME:TAG --os {alpine,ubuntu}  Base OS of the Docker image (default is "alpine" and it is ignored when the "--image" option is specified)
           --skip-update         Skip the update of the "wft4galaxy" Docker image and use the local version if it is available